 The Terra Foundation encourages projects that:

-- Open up new contexts for thinking about Chicago’s art and design histories (and by extension US art and design histories), for example via interdisciplinary approaches or comparative approaches (exploring relationships between art and design histories and practices in Chicago and in other places);
+- Open up new contexts for thinking about Chicago’s art and design histories (and by extension US art and design histories) by bringing a diversity of voices to the topic, and through interdisciplinary or comparative approaches, for example; and

 - Bring attention to collections that are significant to Chicago’s art and design history, making these resources better understood.